Sorting and Ranking of Self-Delimiting Numbers with Applications to Outerplanar Graph Isomorphism

+In this section we consider sorting and ranking of~$k$ self-delimiting numbers, stored within an $\bb$-bit sequence~$S$.
+We make use of {\em{lookup tables}}, which are precomputed tables storing the answer for every possible state of a finite universe, typically of small size.
+We use such tables to quickly solve sub-problems that occur in our algorithms.
+For the rest of this section we assume that a parameter $\tau$ with $\log N \le \tau \le w$ (where $w$ represents the word size) is given to our algorithms, which we use as a parameter to construct lookup tables for binary sequences of length $\lceil\tau/2\rceil$.
+To give an intuitive example of such lookup tables, the universe might consist of all integers of size at most $2^{\lceil\tau/2\rceil}$ and answer queries if the given number is prime.
+Such a table has $2^{\lceil\tau/2\rceil}$ entries, and each index into the table requires $\lceil\tau/2\rceil$ bits.
+Note that larger values of $\tau$ result in faster runtimes at the cost of increased space-usage.

-In our application for sorting, $S$ contains numbers in the range $[0, m)$ with $m \le 2^\bb$.
-Let $q = 2^{\bb / \tau}$ and call $x \in S$ {\em big} if $q < x \le 2^\bb$, otherwise call $x$ {\em small}.
+In our application for sorting, $S$ is a sequence of $N$ bits containing self-delimiting numbers.
+By this, each number in $S$ is of size $m = O(2^\bb)$.
+Let $q = 2^{\bb / \tau}$ and call $x \in S$ {\em big} if $q < x$, otherwise call $x$ {\em small}.
 We have to handle small and big numbers differently.
-To divide the problem we scan trough $S$ and write each small number of $S$ into a sequence $S_{\le q}$ and each big number into a sequence $S_{> q}$.
-On the word-RAM model, scanning trough an $\bb$ bit sequence $S$ and reporting all $k$ numbers takes $O(k + \bb / \tau)$ time, which is the time bound of all our sorting algorithms.
-After sorting both sequences we write the sorted numbers of $S_{\le q}$ and then of $S_{> q}$ into a sequence $S'$ of $\bb$ bits.
+To divide the problem we scan through $S$ and write each small number of $S$ into a sequence $S_{\le q}$ and each big number into a sequence $S_{> q}$.
+On the word-RAM model, scanning through an $\bb$-bit sequence $S$ and reporting all $k$ numbers takes $O(k + \bb / \tau)$ time, which is the time bound of all our sorting algorithms.
+After sorting both sequences we write the sorted numbers of $S_{\le q}$, followed by the sorted numbers of $S_{> q}$, into a sequence $S'$ of $\bb$ bits.

-For the time being, we assume that $S$ consists of small numbers only.
-In other words, we assume that $S=S_{\le q}$.
-We use the usual approach to sort natural numbers by exploiting indirect addressing.
-Our idea is to run first an adaptation of stable counting sort to {\em presort} the numbers in several {\em areas} such that an area $A_i$ consists of all numbers that require exactly $i$ bits as self-delimiting number.
-By doing so we roughly sort the sequence $S_{\le q}$ because all numbers of area $A_i$ are smaller than any number of area $A_j$ for all $i<j$.
-By decreasing the range difference of the numbers inside an area this way, we can sort each area independently by another stable counting-sort algorithm.